-What had begun with the local police evacuating their precinct, after local residents had surrounded them demanding justice for for alleged brutality and racism, was described by Seattle Mayor, Jenny Durkan, on live television as the CHAZ /CHOP ‘summer of love’.
+What had begun with the local police evacuating their precinct, after local residents had surrounded them demanding justice for for alleged brutality and racism, was soon surprisingly described by Seattle Mayor, Jenny Durkan – live on television – as the CHAZ /CHOP ‘summer of love’.
 This despite the fact that the area was cordoned off into a six-block zone with a border and check-points and declared the Capitol Hill Autonomous Zone (CHAZ).

 CHAZ then quickly morphed into CHOP, the Capitol Hill Protest Zone.
 This name-migration from CHAZ to the less loaded CHOP, allowed the neighbouring administration, the State of Washington DC, to facilitate CHOP with basics, including food supplies; free utilities like water and electricity; and (at the end of a 991 call) access to local medical and fire support.

 But it did not stop there, toilet porta-cabins as well as a laundry services were also supplied.
 Thus, establishing good-will between the state and the self-declared ‘protest’ zone.
-As the inference of a land-grab in the original title had been dropped, amd direct confrontation, or possibly even military intervention, avoided, the street party could really begin.
+As the inference of a land-grab in the original title had been dropped, direct confrontation, or possibly even military intervention, had been avoided.
+So the street party could really rock.

 Raz Simone, a rapper and wealthy local businessman, possibly operating from behind the cover of ‘others’ with undeclared interests, then became a de-facto ‘War Lord’, creating his own armed militia.
 In fact, he is captured on film in the highly ironic film, The Economics of CHAZ / CHOP: Anarchy at its Finest by YouTuber Jake Tran, handing out military-grade hardware to his ‘security force’.